billosys/clj-xbee/README.md

 *Clojure Wrapper for Digi's Official XBee Java Library*

+#### Contents

+* Dependencies
+* Setup
+* Usage
+* License

-## Setup
+## Dependencies

-You will need to install the native rxtx serial library: this is easiest with Linux.
-For example, with Ubuntu, all you need to do is:
+You will need to install the native rxtx serial library.
+We have not found a consistently good developer experience for this on modern Macs, so we are recommending that developers use Linux for this.

+For example, with Debian-based systems, to install both rxtx and rxtx-native, you just need to do this:

 ```
 $ sudo apt-get install librxtx-java
 ```

 In order to access the serial port as non-root, you will need to add yourself to the group that owns the device.
-In most cases, this is the `dialout` group:
+On Ubuntu, this is the `dialout` group:

 ```
 $ sudo usermod -a -G dialout `whoami`
 ```

+## Setup

 Once your XBee radio is plugged in, you can find the device file by doing the
 following: